Richa-04/Mini-Google-Drive-Dropbox/README.md

 4. You'll be redirected to login page
 5. Login with your credentials

-### Uploading Files
-1. Click the floating **+** button (bottom right)
-2. Select a file from your computer
-3. File is automatically:
-   - Encrypted with AES-256
-   - Uploaded to AWS S3
-   - Metadata saved to MongoDB
-4. View your file in the dashboard immediately

-### Sharing Files
+### File Handling
-1. Click the **3 dots** menu on any file
-2. Select **"Share"**
-3. Enter recipient's email address
-4. Click **"Share"**
-5. Recipient can now access the file in their "Shared with me" section

-### Viewing Shared Files
-1. Click **"Shared with me"** in the sidebar
-2. View all files others have shared with you
-3. Open, download, or manage shared files
-4. Shared files are clearly labeled

-### Searching for Files
+1. Perform all file actions from the dashboard:
+2. Upload: Click the floating +, choose a file — it’s auto-encrypted (AES-256), uploaded to AWS S3, and logged in MongoDB.
+3. Share: Hit ⋮ → Share, enter an email, and your file appears in their Shared with me tab.
+4. View Shared Files: Access Shared with me to open, download, or manage incoming files.
-1. Use the search bar at the top
+5. Search: Use the top search bar — results filter instantly across all views.
-2. Type filename or keywords
-3. Results filter in real-time
-4. Search works across all views (Dashboard, My Documents, Shared)
+6. Rename: Click ⋮ → Rename, edit, and save — updates everywhere in real time.

 ---